 At the heart of eCommerce conversions lies personalization.
-According to research, here's how personalization stacks up in the grand scheme of Conversion Rate Optimization (CRO) things-- the latter being the practice of boosting the percentage of users who take a desired action on a website (think: purchasing a product, clicking 'add to cart', signing up, clicking a link, etc.).
+According to research, here's how personalization stacks up in the grand scheme of Shopify Conversion Rate Optimization (CRO) things-- the latter being the practice of boosting the percentage of users who take a desired action on a website (think: purchasing a product, clicking 'add to cart', signing up, clicking a link, etc.).

 Top-4 CRO Strategies from Real-Life Brands for Inspiration

-Let’s take a deep dive into the top-4 CRO strategies that real-life eCommerce brands leverage in a Shopify store to boost their bottom line, namely:
+Let’s take a deep dive into the top-4 CRO strategies that real-life eCommerce brands leverage in a Shopify fashion store to boost their bottom line, namely:

 1. Intelligent and Intuitive Product-Detail Page Recommendations

 Then, of course, you have the Fabletics website.
-The product recommendations are aesthetically displayed with high-quality images and video.
+The personalized product recommendations are aesthetically displayed with high-quality images and video.
 The game-changer for the brand lies in its recommended products section called "You'll Also Love" and "Top Bestsellers".